bobxychen/GlyphManager/README.md

 NOTE: This script will not work if your font is NOT monospaced.
 You also need to input the width of each character.
 It has been hardcoded to have each character be 8 characters wide.

+These are functions (in a module, but github doesnt want to add the __init__.py so you'll have to do it yourself) and thus use accordingly

 ### Example

 Here are some examples of the output from it